dennisreimann/btcpayserver-plugin-lndhub-api/README.md

 Now you can either copy and paste the account URL from the LNDhub API plugin page or scan the QR code.
 Once the account is initialized, you should see a "Success!" message.

+There is also the possibility to [connect BTCPay Server to the Alby Browser Extension](https://guides.getalby.com/overall-guide/alby-browser-extension/connect-lightning-wallets-and-nodes-to-the-alby-extension/connect-btcpay-server).

 ## Support this plugin

 [![Support this plugin](./docs/img/support.png)](lightning:LNURL1DP68GURN8GHJ7AMPD3KX2AR0VEEKZAR0WD5XJTNRDAKJ7TNHV4KXCTTTDEHHWM30D3H82UNVWQHKXUN0WAJX2ER9V9E8G6PN8QSKVTEZ)